scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 then for lunch I had soylent and for dinner I had an apple and leftovers from that omellette the other day.

+### Day 449

+Toast for breakfast.
+Then soylent for lunch, and lastly five guys for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/